 Company’s true and fair view of financial performance can be judged by its financial statements.
 The financial not only depicts the profit & losses but also the assets and liabilities of the company.
 Howsoever, one can only get the financial statements at the end of the financial year.
-Here is the meaning, nature and objective of financial statements.
+Here is the meaning, nature and objectives of financial statements.

 Financial statements are essentially reports that portray the financial data of an organization.
 The administration of the organization utilizes these financial statements to speak with outer partners.
 These consist, investors, financial or tax specialists, regulatory authorities, creditors, and so forth.
+Now moe further and let's know what is the nature of financial statements

 Financial statements have three parts and these are: